Groups say 13 climate activists deported from Poland

-KATOWICE, Poland (AP) — Environmental groups attending the U.N. climate summit in Poland say at least 13 activists have been deported or denied entry by authorities.
+KATOWICE, Poland (AP) — Environmental groups said Friday that at least 13 activists traveling to Poland to take part in the U.N. climate summit have been deported or denied entry by authorities.

-The Climate Action Network, an umbrella group of hundreds of organizations from around the world, protested the deportations Friday, calling them “extremely worrying.”
+The Climate Action Network, an umbrella group of hundreds of organizations from around the world, criticized the actions of Polish police, calling them “extremely worrying.”

-It named one of those denied entry as Belgium-based activist Zanna Vanrenterghem, adding she was being held at Poland’s border with the Czech Republic.
+It named one of those denied entry as Belgium-based activist Zanna Vanrenterghem.
+It said she had been traveling by train when she was stopped by police at Poland’s border with the Czech Republic.

-CAN said Polish authorities accused Vanrenterghem, who organized a large protest in Brussels last weekend, of being a threat to national security.
+“It was said that she was a threat to Polish security,” said Wendel Trio, the director of CAN’s European office.

 Most Read Nation & World Stories